Scott McNeil

 During the lifetime of an operating process plant, many changes will occur.
 Each one of these changes has the potential to increase the risks involved in operating the plant, for example, through:

-Some organizational changes – for example, changes to minimum staffing levels – are not always analyzed and controlled as thoroughly as engineering changes, such as those made to a plant’s operation.
-But in any part of an organization, insufficient analysis can increase the potential risk of accidents.
-This report aims to help operating sites identify various types of organizational change, and provide practical guidance on how to manage them.
+Some organisational changes – for example, changes to minimum staffing levels – are not always analyzed and controlled as thoroughly as engineering changes, such as those made to a plant’s operation.
+But in any part of an organisation, insufficient analysis can increase the potential risk of accidents.
+This report aims to help operating sites identify various types of organisational change, and provide practical guidance on how to manage them.

 This position paper reviews common repair techniques and focuses on the management, inspection, audit, and life-cycle analysis of a variety of temporary repair types.